remix-run/remix/docs/future/vite.md

 If you run into browser errors in development that reference server-only code, be sure to place that [server-only code in a `.server` file][server-only-code].

-At first, this might seem like a compromise for DX when compared to the existing Remix compiler, but it actually has some nice benefits.
-To start, the mental model is much simpler: `.server` is for server-only code, everything else could be on both the client and the server.
+At first, this might seem like a compromise for DX when compared to the existing Remix compiler, but the mental model is simpler: `.server` is for server-only code, everything else could be on both the client and the server.
-Additionally, this brings Remix in alignment with module-level `"use client"` and `"use server"` directives necessary for when Remix adopts React Server Components.

 ## Acknowledgements